ElektraInitiative/libelektra/src/libs/highlevel/README.md

 ### Metadata and Specification

-In Elektra keys may have [attached meta data](/doc/help/elektra-metadata.md) describing additional properties of the key.
+In Elektra keys may have [attached metadata](/doc/help/elektra-metadata.md) describing additional properties of the key.
 By using [Elektra's namespaces](/doc/tutorials/namespaces.md) and [cascading keys](/doc/tutorials/cascading.md) it is also possible to have a full specification of your applications configuration.

 This specification should be placed into the `spec` namespace.
 From there the high-level API and Elektra's plugins will access it.
-A specification for use with the high-level API has to define at least the `default` and the `type` meta data for each key the application is going to use.
-The `default` meta key simple defines which value will be returned, if the user didn't set a value. `type` defines the data type of key.
+A specification for use with the high-level API has to define at least the `default` and the `type` metadata for each key the application is going to use.
+The `default` metakey simple defines which value will be returned, if the user didn't set a value. `type` defines the data type of key.
 For more information on data types [see below](#data-types).

 The API also supports passing a `KeySet` to `elektraOpen` that contains the specification.
 This is, however, not recommended for general use